Frontbencher

 In many parliaments and other similar assemblies, seating is typically arranged in banks or rows, with each political party or caucus grouped together.
 The spokespeople for each group will often sit at the front of their group, and are then known as being on the frontbench (or front bench) and are described as frontbenchers.
 Those sitting behind them are known as backbenchers.
 Independent and minority parties sit to the side or on benches between the two sides, and are referred to as crossbenchers.
+Frontbenchers may be part of a Frontbench Team with other members of their political party.

 United Kingdom

-In the British House of Commons, the Government frontbench is traditionally called the Treasury bench (HM Treasury is the oldest government department).
+In the House of Commons, the Government frontbench is traditionally called the Treasury bench (HM Treasury is the oldest government department).
 The government frontbench is on the right hand side as seen by the Chairman (typically the Speaker of the House of Commons or the Lord Speaker), and is occupied by Government ministers.
-The opposition frontbench is occupied by shadow ministers, of which the most senior form the Shadow Cabinet.
+The opposition frontbench is occupied by shadow ministers, of whom the most senior form the Shadow Cabinet.